History of the Portuguese Communist Party: Portuguese Maximalist Federation

+In September 1919, the revolutionary syndicalists of the more radical sectors of the labour movement founded the Portuguese Maximalist Federation.
+Two years before, the October revolution had occurred, which led to the creation of the Russian Soviet Federative Socialist Republic.
+The worsening of the living conditions potentiated the amplification and radicalization of the social movement, and in the same year, the General Confederation of Labour was constituted.
+In this Federation, inspired by the Bolshevik revolution, there were those who did not conform to the impasses and limitations of the traditional trade union action.
+They sought to follow the example of the Bolshevik revolution, proclaiming through the insurrectional path and working towards its repetition.
+The designation "maximalist" was chosen because: "After a broad debate the conclusion that Bolshevism meant 'revolution taken to the max' was reached".
+The goal of FMP was to promote socialist and revolutionary ideas and to organize and develop the worker movement.
+The FMP started publishing the weekly Bandeira Vermelha (Red Flag) which became a popular newspaper among the Portuguese working classes.

-Unlike virtually all other European Communist Parties, the PCP was not formed after a split of a Social Democratic or Socialist Party, but from the ranks of Anarcho-Syndicalism and revolutionary syndicalism.
-Both of these groups, at the time, were the most active factions of the Portuguese labor movement.
+Unlike other communist parties, PCP was not formed after a split of a Social Democratic or Socialist Party, but from the ranks of anarcho-syndicalism and revolutionary syndicalism.
 The Party opened its first headquarters in the Arco do Marquês do Alegrete Street in Lisbon.
 In the same year, 1921, it also opened the Communist Centers of Porto, Évora, and Beja.
 Seven months after its creation, the first issue of O Comunista (The Communist), the first newspaper of the party, was published.

 The first congress of the party took place in Lisbon in November 1923, with Carlos Rates leading the party.
 The theses of the congress had previously been published in O Comunista and discussed by all the local organizations.
 The congress was attended by about a hundred members of the party and asserted its solidarity with Socialism in the Soviet Union and the need for a strong struggle for similar policies in Portugal.

+The ideological consistency of its leaders was low, inheriting what they had from their syndicalist origins, still far from freeing it to embrace the doctrine and dominant conceptions of Lenin's Party.
+Despite this, another centre opened in the Portuguese workers' movement, claiming that the syndicalist organization, in itself, was insufficient in a new social order.
+However, the organization wasn't able to survive the impact of the arrest of their main driving force, Manuel Ribeiro, at the end of 1920.
+The articles that he published in the maximalist newspaper "Red Flag" (Bandeira Vermelha), about the governmental behavior in the strike of the railway workers where he ended up arrested, or the "cold dread that the government felt because of the propaganda of the triumphant revolution in Russia", led to the ban of the Maximalist Federation.